 The calming effects of lemon balm tea can help alleviate the mood swings and irritability often associated with premenstrual syndrome (PMS).
 It’s ability to reduce stress and promote relaxation may contribute to an overall improvement in menstrual symptoms.

 Optimization Tip: Start drinking lemon balm tea a few days before your expected period and continue throughout menstruation for maximum relief.
-Combine with a warm compress on the lower abdomen to enhance its pain-relieving effects.

-8. Supports Skin Health
+8. Skin Health Benefits

 Optimization Tip: Apply cooled lemon balm tea as a facial toner or use it to make a soothing compress for irritated skin.
 For enhanced skin benefits, combine with green tea or add a few drops of lavender essential oil to your skincare routine.